Arc AIxBio Fellows Program for Undergrads

 What You'll Receive

-Mentorship Dedicated guidance from Arc investigators, postdocs, and staff scientists through weekly Zoom meetings and dedicated Slack channel support
+Mentorship Dedicated guidance from investigators, postdocs, and staff scientists through weekly Zoom meetings and dedicated Slack channel support

 Resources A stipend as well as access to Cloud and GPU compute to accelerate your research, plus onboarding support to get started quickly.